Touting criticized study, White House presses FDA to authorize hydroxychloroquine — again

-But Navarro, an economist known more for his aggressive approach to trade issues and China policy than for his medical credentials, faces serious challenges as he denounces what he calls “media-induced hydroxy hysteria."
+But Navarro, an economist known more for his aggressive approach to trade issues and China policy than for his medical credentials, faces serious challenges as he denounces what he calls “media-induced hydroxy hysteria.”
 Scientists have widely criticized the new study, by Detroit’s Henry Ford Health System, as flawed.
 In addition, just weeks ago the FDA revoked its emergency authorization for hydroxychloroquine after major studies found the medication wasn’t effective for covid-19.
-And the unexpected revival of a politically fraught issue comes as FDA Commissioner Stephen Hahn tries to shake off criticism he sometimes seems overly deferential to Trump.
+And the unexpected revival of a politically fraught issue comes as FDA Commissioner Stephen M. Hahn tries to shake off criticism he sometimes seems overly deferential to Trump.

-“A reversal [on hydroxychloroquine] would be widely seen as bending to the political will of the White House and the hit to Dr. Hahn’s credibility would be profound,” said Steven Joffe, a medical ethicist at the University of Pennsylvania.
+“A reversal [on hydroxychloroquine] would be widely seen as bending to the political will of the White House, and the hit to Dr. Hahn’s credibility would be profound,” said Steven Joffe, a medical ethicist at the University of Pennsylvania.

-The FDA’s response to this pressure will be closely watched, not only because the White House has already been criticized for pushing to influence the CDC’s guidelines for the pandemic, but also because the agency will take the lead in approving a vaccine for the coronavirus, a decision that could potentially affect millions.
+The FDA’s response to this pressure will be closely watched, not only because the White House has already been criticized for pushing to influence the Centers for Disease Control and Prevention’s guidelines for the pandemic but also because the agency will take the lead in approving a vaccine for the coronavirus, a decision that could affect millions.
 Health experts say it is important for the agency, which was criticized for its initial decision to okay hydroxychloroquine in March, to guard its credibility as it prepares to make these landmark decisions for a public sometimes skeptical of vaccines.

-The tug-of-war on hydroxychloroquine also is seen by many as a test for the FDA’s Hahn.
+The tug of war on hydroxychloroquine also is seen by many as a test for Hahn.
 While sympathetic about his difficult position, some health experts say he appears too willing at times to placate Trump.
-Just last Sunday, Hahn declined repeated opportunities on two different television shows to dispute Trump’s statement that 99 percent of covid-19 cases are harmless.
+Just Sunday, Hahn declined repeated opportunities on two different television shows to dispute Trump’s statement that 99 percent of covid-19 cases are harmless.
 On CNN, he said he didn’t want to “get into who is right and who is wrong.”

 Hahn did not want to get into a distracting debate about the president’s statement, according to an administration official who spoke on the condition of anonymity to discuss internal deliberations.

-Navarro says his goal is simple: At a time when the virus is surging in many parts of the country, there are 60 million millions of doses of hydroxychloroquine in the Strategic National Stockpile that can’t be distributed unless the FDA issues an emergency authorization.
+Navarro says his goal is simple: At a time when the virus is surging in many parts of the country, there are 60 million doses of hydroxychloroquine in the Strategic National Stockpile that can’t be distributed unless the FDA issues an emergency authorization.
 He asserted the Henry Ford study shows the drug works when used as an early treatment and said the FDA should take action “within days, not weeks or months” so he could send the shipments.

 Trump has told aides that he sees the Detroit study as “vindication” of his position and wants the drug sent to hospitals across the country, in the words of another senior administration official who spoke on the condition of anonymity to discuss internal deliberations.
 A number of Trump political aides, along with the Republican National Committee and campaign officials, have also promoted the Detroit study.

-Navarrao said if the Detroit data is backed up by subsequent studies, “there is blood on the media’s hands” for sowing doubts about the drug.
+Navarro said if the Detroit data is backed up by subsequent studies, “there is blood on the media’s hands” for sowing doubts about the drug.

 Navarro has loudly clashed with medical experts, including Anthony S. Fauci, director of the National Institute of Allergy and Infectious Diseases, over hydroxychloroquine and has become obsessed with promoting the drug, advisers say.
-While he is viewed by many colleagues as bombastic, sometimes uninformed and temperamental, he has maintained a close adviser spot in Trump’s game-of-thrones White House by embracing and promoting issues like hydroxychloroquine and tariffs.
+While he is viewed by many colleagues as bombastic, temperamental and sometimes uninformed, he has maintained a close adviser spot in Trump’s game-of-thrones White House by embracing and promoting issues such as hydroxychloroquine and tariffs.

 The FDA initially gave emergency use authorization to hydroxychloroquine in March based on scant evidence.
 The agency in April issued a safety warning about potential cardiac problems before withdrawing its approval last month.

 The Henry Ford study, which involved more than 2,400 patients hospitalized between March and May, found death rates were 50 percent lower among the patients treated with hydroxychloroquine, the authors said.
-They also noted the drug posed no safety problems.
+They also said the drug posed no safety problems.

-Henry Ford officials said the results were different from other studies that didn’t show effects from the drug because they treated patients soon after they were hospitalized and used different dosages.
+Henry Ford officials said the results were different from those of other studies that didn’t show effects from the drug because they treated patients soon after they were hospitalized and used different dosages.
 They said they asked the FDA for emergency authorization for hydroxychloroquine “for a clearly defined list of clinical uses,” including trials.
-The health system declined to make the authors available and the FDA said it would not comment on any pending submission.
+The health system declined to make the authors available, and the FDA said it would not comment on any pending submission.

 “The FDA needs to very carefully and quickly consider the Detroit request — China virus cases are rising, Americans are dying, and hydroxychloroquine appears to be a very effective weapon when used in early treatment with virtually no downside risk,” Navarro said.
 He said he had talked to someone at the FDA about the issue but declined to identify the person.